The best activities for kids with cerebral palsy will encourage them to move around and use their weaker movements.

-In fact, there’s a whole therapy based on horseback riding called hippotherapy because it has helped so many children with cerebral palsy improve their motor skills.
+In fact, there’s a whole therapeutic practice based on horseback riding called hippotherapy.
+It’s designed to help individuals with disabilities improve their motor skills.

-Water naturally has buoyancy, which is what keeps your afloat and makes you feel light.
+Water naturally has buoyancy, which is what keeps you afloat and makes you feel light.
 It helps you practice using correct form without bearing so much weight.

 Take your child to a playground and go on the swings.

-The only ways to swing higher is to pump the legs with more power and build momentum, so it will encourage your child to move their legs more.
+The only way to swing higher is to pump the legs with more power and build momentum, so it will encourage your child to move their legs more.